TheScienceMuseum/heritage-connector/README.md

 ## Local development

 - Python 3
-- We use [pipenv](https://github.com/pypa/pipenv) to manage virtual enviroments
 - Flask8 linting is enabled as a git pre-commit hook
 - Create a new branch / Pull Request for each new feature / unit of functionality